-This affordable option from E.l.f. can still get the job done with a rich formula that includes jojoba, vitamin E, cucumber and more to hydrate your eye area and minimize dark circles.
+This affordable option from e.l.f. can still get the job done with a rich formula that includes cucumber extract, shea butter and green tea extract to hydrate your eye area and minimize dark circles.

 Drunk Elephant C-Tango Multivitamin Eye Cream ($64; amazon.com)